London City Airport: Operations

-Served destinations
+Destinations served

-Owing to London City Airport's proximity to London's Docklands and financial district, the airport's primary users are business travellers with destinations such as Luxembourg and Frankfurt, although the number of leisure destinations served like Palma de Mallorca, Málaga or Chambéry has increased in recent years.
+Owing to London City Airport's proximity to London's Docklands and financial district, the airport's primary users are business travellers with destinations such as Luxembourg and Frankfurt, although the number of leisure destinations served like Palma de Mallorca, Málaga or Chambéry has increased.
 London City is at its busiest during the winter months, when a number of airlines, most notably British Airways and Swiss International Air Lines, fly to ski resort gateway destinations.
 Zürich, Geneva, and Milan are among the destinations popular among winter sports enthusiasts.

 Facilities and aircraft types

 As the airport is close to Central London, it has stringent rules imposed to limit the noise impact from aircraft operations.
 This, together with the physical dimensions of the 1508 m runway and the steep glideslope, limits the aircraft types that can use the airport.
 The size and layout of the airport, and the overall complexity caused by the lack of taxiways, mean that the airport gets very busy during peak hours.
 The air traffic controllers have to deal with over 38 flights per hour on a runway which, prior to the opening of the full length taxiway at the end of 2020, required a lengthy backtrack for each aircraft needing to depart from runway 27 or land on runway 09.
 Operations are restricted to 06:30 to 22:30 Monday to Friday, 06:30 to 13:00 on Saturdays and 12:30 to 22:30 on Sundays.
 These restrictions are related to noise.
 On 19 December 2022, the airport applied for the restriction on Saturday afternoon to be removed.
 This application was rejected by Newham Council on 10 July 2023, citing "continued concerns over the noise and environmental impact of the airport on those living nearby."

 Mid-range airliners seen at London City include the ATR 42 (both −300 and −500 variants), ATR 72, Airbus A318, Bombardier Dash 8 Q400, BAe 146/Avro RJ, Dornier 328, Embraer ERJ 135, Embraer 170, Embraer 190 and Fokker 50.
 On 30 January 2009, trials were completed successfully with the ATR 72–500, leading to its approval for use at the airport.
 The Embraer 190SR underwent trials from 28 March 2009, and thereafter gained approval.
 The Fokker 70, BAe Jetstream 41, Saab 340 and Saab 2000 also have approval for scheduled operations at the airport.
 A number of airlines including Swiss and Odyssey have ordered the Airbus A220 with the intention of operating it from London City once delivered and approved.
 A220-100 operations for Swiss from City commenced in late 2017.